Aalto-CFD/DLBFoam/README.md

     deltaT	2; // temperature tolerance
 }
 ```
+Reference mapping uses mixture fraction (Z) and maps a reference solution
+with small Z to other cells with small Z.

+The entry below ets the Z=0 and Z=1 conditions from given mass fractions.
+For each
+CFD iteration it finds a reference solution where Z<tolerance and solves the chemistry.
+Subsequent cells following the same condition are mapped from this reference solution.

+Optional: When deltaT is explicitly set, the mapper also checks the temperature
+between reference solution and other reference cells and ensures:
+abs(T<sub>cell</sub>-T<sub>ref</sub>)<deltaT.

 * Run the case with normally with OpenFOAM's reactive solvers.

 For a working example, check the tutorials given in tutorials folder.